APC coalition charges party’s leadership on unity, sense of belonging to members – The Sun Nigeria

 A support group of the All Progressives Congress (APC), under the auspices of APC National Coalition for Mass Mobilization (NATCOMM), has pleaded with the national leadership of the party to prioritise unity and sense of belonging to the party members.

-The Coalition spoke to newsmen during its solidarity visit at the party’s national secretariat in Abuja on Friday, announcing that the party has demonstrated excellence and ethical conduct with the successful national convention.
+The coalition spoke to newsmen during its solidarity visit to the party’s national secretariat in Abuja on Friday, announcing that the party has demonstrated excellence and ethical conduct with the successful national convention.

 Charging the new leadership, the convener, Comrade Musa Ali Otigba, in the address he read, said; “While we pray for good health condition and God’s guidance in the discharge of your duties, we wish to call on you the new party leaders, to please, do your best to unite the party, give party members a sense of belonging especially those who played roles in the course of building the party, to give them more roles in future activities and do away with the old practice of entrusting the party in the hands of a few leaders.”